Uniting 35 and up moms

 - Connections to women’s health experts, from acupuncturists and fitness professionals to fertility specialists and doulas.

 You can watch more here, as Texas Fertility Center’s Dr. Burger contributes to a news story about the Advanced Maternal Age Project and ‘mothering in the middle.’

 As one of the “Ask the Expert” contributors serving the online community, Dr. Burger says doctors are informing patients of the risks associated with getting pregnant after 40, but she feels called to share the positive aspects of parenting as an older mom.
 She says life experience and financial stability prepare women for later-in-life motherhood.

-If you have questions about your fertility potential, including ovarian reserve (an estimate of eggs that remain in the ovaries), contact a reproductive endocrinologist at Texas Fertility Center.
+If you have questions about your fertility potential, including ovarian reserve (an estimate of eggs that remain in the ovaries), contact us.